themanyone/whisper_dictation/README.md

 **Voice control.** The bot responds to commands.

 Say, "Computer, on screen."
 A window opens up showing the webcam.
 Say "Computer, take a picture".
-A picture, "webcam/image().jpg" is saved.
+A picture, "webcam/image().jpg" is saved in a 'webcam' subdirectory of the current folder.
 Say, "Computer, search the web for places to eat".
 A browser opens up with a list of local restaurants.
 Say, "Computer, say hello to our guest".
 After a brief pause, there is a reply, either from your local machine, `ChatGPT`, or a local area chat server that you set up.
 A voice, `mimic3` says some variation of, "Hello.
 Pleased to meet you.
 Welcome to our shop.
 Let me know how I can be of assistance".
 It's unique each time.
 Say, "Computer, open terminal".
 A terminal window pops up.
 Say "Computer, draw a picture of a Klingon warship".
 An image of a warship appears with buttons to save, print, and navigate through previously-generated images.

 ## New in this branch

-**Fewer dependencies.** We saved over 1Gb of downloads and hours of setup by eliminating torch, cuda, cudnn, ffmpeg dependencies.
+**Fewer dependencies.** We saved over 1Gb of downloads and hours of setup by eliminating torch, pycuda, cudnn, ffmpeg dependencies.
 Those older versions can be found in the `legacy` branch.
 Get just the `main` branch to save time.

 `git clone -b main --single-branch https://github.com/themanyone/whisper_dictation.git`

 ## Preparation

-[GStreamer](https://gstreamer.freedesktop.org/) is necessary to record temporary audio clips for sending to your local `whisper.cpp` speech to text (STT) server.
-It should be available from various package managers.
+Install [GStreamer](https://gstreamer.freedesktop.org/) using the system's package manager.
+It is necessary to record temporary audio clips for sending to your local `whisper.cpp` speech to text (STT) server.
-The required `ladspa-delay-so-delay-5s` may be found in the gstreamer1-plugins-bad-free-extras package.
+The required `ladspa-delay-so-delay-5s` may be found in the `gstreamer1-plugins-bad-free-extras` package.

 ```shell
 pip install -r whisper_dictation/requirements.txt